SysKitTeam/docs-spconsultant/known-issues/powerpivot-load-filenotfound.md

     </dependentAssembly>
     </assemblyBinding>
     ```
-1. Repeat the process for Acceleratio.SPDocKit.Service.exe.config if you are using automatic snapshots.
-1. Restart SPDocKit.
-1. Restart the SPDocKit service if you are using automatic snapshots.
+1. Restart the wizard.

-Try to create a snapshot of your farm to confirm that there are no more errors related to PowerPivot.
+Note: This is only possible if you are using the SPDocKit Snapshot Wizard to perform the load.
+If you are using the PowerShell Module, unfortunately there is no workaround.